 How Much Does One Empty Conference Room Cost?

-If you want to calculate the cost of unoccupied meeting spaces in your organization, you’ll need to gather the following information:
+If you want to calculate the cost of empty conference rooms in your organization, you’ll need to gather the following information:

 - Conference room dimensions